xingchenzhang/xingchenzhang.github.io/_pages/about.md

 Research interests
 --
 **My Fusion Intelligence Laboratory aims to use machine intelligence and multi-source information fusion to benefit humanity**.
-I am very interested in applying fusion intelligence in medical data processing, robot perception, and computer vision.
+I am very interested in applying fusion intelligence in robot perception, medical data processing, and computer vision.
 Specifically, my research areas include

+- Multimodal Learning and Image Fusion
+Visible–infrared fusion, multi-focus and multi-exposure fusion, multimodal medical imaging, and cross-modal representation learning.

+- Human-Centered Computer Vision
-- Computer vision (e.g., object tracking, human pose estimation, human behavior prediction)
+Pedestrian tracking, human pose estimation, and behavior prediction with a focus on safety, robustness, and privacy protection.

-- Deep learning (e.g., multi-modal learning, self-supervised learning, graph-based learning)
-- Image fusion (visible-infrared, multi-focus, multi-exposure, multi-modal medical image)
-- Multimodal applications (e.g., RGB-T tracking, RGB-T segmentation, RGB-T crowd counting)
+- Embodied Intelligence

-- Robotics and AI (e.g., Robot perception)
+- AI for Healthcare
+Multimodal medical data fusion for diagnostic assistance.

-- Ethical AI (pedestrian privacy protection)
+- Trustworthy and Ethical AI
-- AI for Science
+Generative-AI-based pedestrian privacy protection, adversarial robustness, and AI alignment in embodied systems.

 To know more about my research, please go to the  '[Research](https://xingchenzhang.github.io/research/)' section.